Steinway & Sons: All-Steinway Schools

 The All-Steinway School designation is given by Steinway to educational institutions of music in which not less than 90 percent of the pianos are designed by Steinway.
 Steinway does not offer the pianos free of charge but requires that the institutions buy them.
 Performance venues, teaching studios, and practice rooms for piano students must be equipped with Steinway pianos.
 Teaching studios and practice rooms for other students may be equipped with Boston or Essex pianos; some All-Steinway Schools have chosen to have Steinway pianos in these rooms also.
-It is required that the pianos are kept in performance-quality condition and All-Steinway Schools must have piano technicians that participate in Steinway's technical training programs.
+It is required that the pianos are kept in performance-quality condition and All-Steinway Schools must have piano technicians who participate in Steinway's technical training programs.
 If the pianos are not maintained in performance-quality condition, Steinway can withdraw the All-Steinway School designation.

 The Oberlin Conservatory of Music in Ohio holds the longest partnership with Steinway.
 They have used Steinway pianos exclusively since 1877, 24 years after Steinway was founded.
 In 2007, they obtained their 200th Steinway piano, a model D-274 manufactured at Steinway's factory in Hamburg, Germany.
 Other examples of All-Steinway Schools are the Yale School of Music at Yale University in Connecticut, the Curtis Institute of Music in Pennsylvania, Royal Holloway, University of London, the University of Melbourne Faculty of VCA and MCM in Australia, and the Central Conservatory of Music in Beijing.

 In 2007, the Crane School of Music in Potsdam, New York, was added to the All-Steinway School roster, receiving 141 pianos in one $3.8 million order.
 In 2009, the University of Cincinnati – College-Conservatory of Music in Ohio became designated an All-Steinway School, based on a $4.1 million order of 165 new pianos, one of the largest orders Steinway has ever processed.

-As of 2024, there are more than 190 All-Steinway Schools around the world.
+As of 2024, there are approximately 200 All-Steinway Schools around the world.